Knowledge base

 Author: Nikita Razdorsky

-A Mental Projector has no inner bodily authority for decision-making.
-Clarity ripens outside of you—within the correct environment and through voicing your thoughts aloud.
-In this process, the mind doesn’t “decide” for you; it shapes your truth as you hear your own words in the presence of others.
-As you stay on your path and maintain the right geometry of life, the mind reveals itself as a priceless External Authority for others, while for you the right decision emerges when what you have spoken crystallizes into a stable, simple, recognizable formula.
+A Mental Projector has no inner bodily source for decisions.
+Clarity matures outside—in the correct environment and through talking things through.
+Here, the mind does not “decide” for you; it shapes your truth when you hear your own wording in the presence of other people.
+As you step onto your path and maintain the right geometry of life, the mind opens as a valuable Outer Authority for others.
+For yourself, you find the correct decision when what you say out loud settles into a stable, simple, and recognizable formula.

-The process looks like this: you wait for recognition and an invitation, arrive in the right place among the right people, phrase the question in your own words, and speak it aloud—without trying to please, convince, or forge consensus.
-Your interlocutors are not there to advise you but to provide a backdrop against which you can hear your own thinking.
-With each round of articulation, the phrases naturally become denser and more precise; at some point the urge to ask more questions or find yet another listener disappears, and a state of mental clarity arises: “I understand what I’m doing or how to do it,” and every other option simply falls away.
+The process looks like this: you wait for recognition and an invitation, enter the right place with the right people, formulate the question in your own words, and talk it through—without trying to please, persuade, or gather consensus.
+The people you speak with are not there to give advice, but to serve as support against which you can hear your own thought.
+With each new round of speaking, the phrases naturally become denser and more precise; at some point, the need to ask more questions or find one more person to talk to disappears, and a state of mental clarity appears: “I understand what I am doing or how to do it,” while the other options simply fall away.

-💬 Calm replaces bustle; the decision formula feels complete with no urge to add “one more argument,” there is no pull to keep talking just to talk, and you are ready to act on the stated plan within the specified timeframe.
-A helpful check is to pause for one sleep cycle: if, in the morning, the same concise decision comes back in the same words, the choice has matured.
+💬 Calm instead of fuss, a finished decision formula with no desire to add “one more argument,” no pull to keep discussing for the sake of discussion, and readiness to act according to the formulated plan within the stated timeframe.
+A useful check is a pause for one sleep cycle: if the same brief decision sounds the same in the morning, the choice has matured.

-Protect the environment: choose neutral, non-pressuring spaces and people who know how to listen, ask clarifying questions, and refrain from burdening you with advice.
-State your boundaries upfront: “It’s important for me to say this out loud and hear how it sounds; I’m not asking for advice.”
-Set a deadline for returning with your answer and honor it.
-If the formula hasn’t crystallized by that time, politely take a pause or say, “Not now.”
-Do not replace the absence of clarity with the supposed urgency of the situation, other people’s expectations, or the fear of missing out.
+Protect your environment: choose neutral, non-pressuring spaces and people who know how to listen, ask clarifying questions, and not burden you with advice.
+Set boundaries in advance: “It’s important for me to talk this through out loud and hear how it sounds; I’m not asking for advice.”
+Set a deadline for coming back with an answer and keep it.
+If the formula has not come together by the deadline, take a proper pause or say “not now.”
+Do not replace the absence of clarity with supposed urgency, other people’s expectations, or fear of missing an opportunity.

 Lunar Authority